osrf/rocker/README.md

 ### Testing

-To run tests install pytest and pytest-cov in the venv
+To run tests install the 'test' extra and pytest-cov in the venv

     . ~/rocker_venv/bin/activate
-    pip install pytest
-    pip install pytest-cov
+    pip install -e .[test] pytest-cov

 Then you can run pytest.